-The BRICS Pact is an economic and political pact composing of Brazil, Russia, India, China and South Africa.
-As of 2015, BRICS nations embody over 3 billion people, or 42% of the world population.
-Four of the five states are in the top 10 for world population.
-BRICS nations have a combined nominal GDP of $16.039 trillion (USD).
-This is comparable to nearly 20% of the gross world product.
+Steadfastly, the BRICS Pact is leading the world in economic and political reform as enhancing the quality for our lives with wealthier, healthier and cleaner ambitions for the planet.
+Fittingly, the BRICS Pact economic bloc established with Brazil, Russia, India, China and South Africa is the pacemaker for swifter international trade on e-society from centralizing big data.
+Presently, the BRICS Pact embody over 3 billion people, or nearly 42% of the world population as four out of the five states are among the top 10 in world population.
+Similiarly, BRICS nations have an accumulated nominal GDP of $16.039 trillion (USD) which is nearly 20% of the gross world product (GWP).

 Swiftly, the BRICS Pact is taken the world lead on natural environmental planning with rapid development in military research and agricultural growth from rural development.
 Openly, since the 2007 Great Recession military research has engulfed both local and national government officials with urban issues such as global warming, improved infrustructure and disease control.
 Accordingly, the BRICS Pact has established the New Development Bank (NBD) to fortify modern day natural environmental planning.
 Prudently, natural environmental planning includes orderly and proper future development which diminish the risk of a dismal economic recession.
 Meanwhile, failure to maintain a unipolar model of international governance since the end of the Cold War has a devastating impact on international trade.
 Importantly, natural environment planning integrates land-use planning, environmental planning, and infrastructure planning to improve the environment for future growth in international trade.